BradleyColson/California_Hospital_Bed_Distribution/README.md

 # Technical_SQL_Details

-A. Geographic Distribution (Top 3 Counties)
+Geographic Distribution (Top 3 Counties)

 Business Insight: Los Angeles is the dominant hub with nearly 4x the capacity of San Diego.
 SQL
 SELECT